syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 <td>
 AddNewRowIntiating</td><td>
 NewObject</td><td>
-This event is triggered when you start editing in AddNewRow.NewObject – This contains the newly created object that helps to set the default value when you start editing in AddNewRow.> {{ '_Note: NewObject is the read-only property._' | markdownify }}> </td></tr>
+This event is triggered when you start editing in AddNewRow.NewObject – This contains the newly created object that helps to set the default value when you start editing in AddNewRow.>  </td></tr>
 </table>
+> _Note: NewObject is the read-only property._

-Behavior
+#### Behavior

 1. New data is added when AddNewRow is no longer in focus and the data is valid.
 2. You can cancel the new row by pressing ESC twice.
 3. By default, new data is added in last.
 When LiveUpdateMode is set as AllowDataShapping, new data is added based on the sorted data position

-Limitations
+#### Limitations

 1. AddNewRow only exists for master grid in the Master-Details view.